 Ambient Temperature 20 to 24 °C Humidity < 60 %

 3.5.2 Test Configuration

-For WLAN SAR testing, WLAN engineering testing software installed on the DUT can provide continuous transmitting RF signal.
+WLAN engineering testing software installed on the DUT can provide continuous transmitting RF signal.
 This RF signal utilized in SAR measurement has almost 100% duty cycle and its crest factor is 1.